Hurricane Ian: Florida

 On September 24, Governor Ron DeSantis declared a state of emergency for all of Florida.
 Tampa Bay area schools also announced closures, and several colleges and universities, including the University of South Florida, the University of Tampa, and Eckerd College announced that they were canceling classes and closing.
 By September 27, 55 public school districts across the state announced cancellations, many through the end of the week.
 Officials at the Kennedy Space Center delayed the launch of NASA's Artemis 1, and the rocket was returned to the Vehicle Assembly Building.
 President Joe Biden approved a state of emergency declaration for Florida on September 24.
 Many airports and ports in Tampa, Tampa Bay, Orlando, St. Petersburg, Key West, and other places announced that they would be suspending operations.
 Walt Disney World and Universal Orlando said that they would be closing attractions.
 A number of stores and restaurants like Walmart and Waffle House were closed because of the impending dangerous weather.

 Mandatory evacuation orders were issued for parts of multiple counties.
 Around 300,000 people were evacuated in Hillsborough County (which centers on Tampa) with schools and other locations being used as shelters.
 Before the impact school closures and mandatory evacuations were made across much of the Florida peninsula.
 DeSantis mobilized 5,000 Florida state national guard troops.
 Another 2,000 were deployed on standby in neighboring states.
-Officials in Tallahassee and nearby cities commissioned the monitoring of local power lines and scouring of storm-water systems to make sure them prepared and secure.
+Officials in Tallahassee and nearby cities commissioned the monitoring of local power lines and scouring of storm-water systems to make them prepared and secure.

 The college football game between the East Carolina Pirates and the South Florida Bulls was moved from South Florida's stadium in Tampa to Boca Raton.
 The Tampa Bay Buccaneers of the National Football League moved practices from Tampa south to the Miami Dolphins training facility in Miami Gardens.

-All three national parks in Florida closed in preparation for the hurricane.
+All three national parks in Florida (Biscayne National Park, Dry Tortugas National Park, and Everglades National Park) closed in preparation for the hurricane.
 The Florida section of Gulf Islands National Seashore was also closed.

 Georgia

 Governor Brian Kemp ordered the activation of the State Operations Center on September 26 which began preparations for the impact of the storm in the later part of the week.
 Many farmers prepared before the storm by turning off irrigation systems attempting to dry out the ground while harvesting what they could (much of the state's cotton crop had not been harvested yet).
 Atlanta Motor Speedway opened their campgrounds to hurricane evacuees.
+The construction project to improve I-16 in Chatham County was put on hold until the storm passed as well.